To work with this article basic Linux/OpenSUSE knowledge is needed, including:

-- Gaining root previleges (using su, sudo or login as root)
+- Gaining root privileges (using su, sudo or login as root)

-- Be familiar with YaST modules:“Users and Groups” and "Firewall"
+- Familiarity with YaST modules:“Users and Groups” and "Firewall"

 SSHD – The server

 SSHD (Secure Shell Daemon) should be run on the server.
 (Remote host).
-The SSHD manages four taks : incoming connections, authentication, rules and encryption.
+The SSHD manages four tasks: incoming connections, authentication, rules and encryption.

 The SSHD uses only one configuration file, which can be found in /etc/ssh/sshd_config.
 This file can be edited using your favorite editor as root.
 The configuration of the SSHD is quite general and only to build in limitations for the users that (try) to login.
 The actual connection parameters will be set from the client side.

 When setting up the SSHD you must keep in mind what you think is safe or appropriate to allow.
 For instance: if you prohibit X forwarding in SSHD, setting up the client for X forwarding would be useless.
 So consider wisely the purpose of the SSH connection when setting up the SSHD.